 Document type and details of when required Guidance and details of further information Policy background 1.
-Affordable Housing Statement (and a Viability appraisal if provision is proposed that is non-compliant with policy).
-Required for: • Residential developments of 15 units or more The Statement must set out the following: Total number of all residential units proposed The percentage of affordable housing units proposed and how this relates to the requirement set out in Local Plan Policy H7, Affordable Housing SPD and First Homes Technical Note Schedule of accommodation outlining: Tenure of each unit and justification Number of bedrooms Unit sizes (sqm) Plot number(s) of affordable units Proposed standard of accessibility Car parking space(s) per affordable unit A layout plan with the location of each affordable unit highlighted, with a key showing the proposed tenure and justification for the proposed location(s) Details of design and proposed quality standards of build Details of any Registered Provider acting as a partner in the development Proposed ongoing housing management i.e. transfer to a Registered Provider on BMBC's Framework Anticipated OMV and transfer value of each affordable property (if applicable) Proposed phasing of delivery and occupation on sites to be delivered over more than one phase The arrangements to ensure that the provision is affordable for both first and future occupiers or if not possible for the subsidy to be recycled for alternative affordable housing provision within the Borough Viability Assessment if provision is proposed that is non-compliant with policy.
+Affordable Housing Statement (and a viability appraisal if provision is proposed that is non-compliant with policy).
+Required for: • Residential developments of 15 units or more The Statement must set out the following: Total number of all residential units proposed The percentage of affordable housing units proposed and how this relates to the requirement set out in Local Plan Policy H7, Affordable Housing SPD and First Homes Technical Note Schedule of accommodation outlining: Plot number Tenure of each unit (as per the requirements at table 1 of the First Homes Technical Note), including Market Sale, Affordable Rent, First homes, and Affordable Home Ownership Number of bedrooms Number of storeys Internal floorspace (sqm) Proposed standard of accessibility including details of dwellings that meet M4(1) - Visitable dwellings, M4(2) - Accessible and adaptable standard, and M4(3) - Wheelchair accessible standard Car parking space(s) per affordable unit highlighted, with a key showing the proposed tenure and justification for the proposed location(s) Details of design and proposed quality standards of build Details of any Registered Provider acting as a partner in the development Proposed ongoing housing management i.e. transfer to a Registered Provider on BMBC's Framework Anticipated OMV and transfer value of each affordable property (if applicable) Proposed phasing of delivery and occupation on sites to be delivered over more than one phase to ensure that affordable housing is phased across the site (e.g. X affordable homes to be transferred/sold prior to the occupation of X% of open market properties) The arrangements to ensure that the provision is affordable for both first and future occupiers or if not possible for the subsidy to be recycled for alternative affordable housing provision within the Borough Viability Assessment if provision is proposed that is non-compliant with policy.
 Note that it is the Council's policy to ensure that viability assessments are reviewed independently prior to arriving at a conclusion on the findings.
 The Council shall recover the fees associated with this work from applicants.
 NPPF BMBC Local Plan Policy H7 BMBC Affordable Housing SPD First Homes Technical Note